yanxiaodi/xamarin-mvvmcross-handbook/creating-the-ios-project/updating-the-appdelegate-class.md

 # Updating the AppDelegate class

-Open the `AppDelegate.cs` file and change the `AppDelegate` class to inherit from MvxApplicationDelegate, MvvmCrossDemo.Core.App&gt; instead of `UIApplicationDelegate`.
+Open the `AppDelegate.cs` file and change the `AppDelegate` class to inherit from `MvxApplicationDelegate<MvxIosSetup<MvvmCrossDemo.Core.App>, MvvmCrossDemo.Core.App>` instead of `UIApplicationDelegate`.
 You can find the source code of it here: [https://github.com/MvvmCross/MvvmCross/blob/develop/ContentFiles/iOS/AppDelegate.cs.pp](https://github.com/MvvmCross/MvvmCross/blob/develop/ContentFiles/iOS/AppDelegate.cs.pp).

 Then delete all the methods in this class.
 The result looks like this: